-The pretty villages of Tilba Tilba and Central Tilba are only a short distance from Bermagui, on the way from Melbourne to Sydney.
-These villages are popular tour destinations and no wonder why.
+The two historic villages Tilba Tilba and Central Tilba are just a short way from Bermagui.
+The villages are popular bus tour destinations and it’s easy to see why.

-Particularly Tilba Tilba has many old houses and it offers a nice setting to have a lunch or coffee.
-And the green hills in the area are beautiful.
+Particularly Tilba Tilba has a long row of well preserved historic houses so it offers a nice setting for a lunch or coffee.
+And also the rolling green hills in the milk production area look beautiful.

 Jervis Bay and Huskisson Beach

 Jervis Bay further north is famous for its white sandy beaches and crystal clear waters.
-We wanted to see if it’s true that the sand is so white and it really was!
-The waters were calm and nice to swim, and at distance we could see some dolphins.
+We wanted to see if the sand truly is as white as in photos, and it really was!
+The waters were calm and so good to swim, and at distance we could see some dolphins.

-Huskisson is the biggest tourist resort with different accommodation, and a short drive south is a smaller beach, Hyams Beach.
+Huskisson is the biggest tourist resort with a wide selection of accommodation, and a short drive south is a smaller beach, Hyams Beach.

-Here are some pictures of Hyams Beach, Jervis Bay.
+Here are some pictures of the white sand Hyams Beach in Jervis Bay.

-South of Hyams beach is the Booderee National Park that also has beautiful beaches and walking paths.
+South of Hyams beach is Booderee National Park that has great beaches as well and also some walking tracks.

-From Nowra north of Jervis Bay we took a detour from the road Melbourne to Sydney, we went to Kangaroo Valley.
-The road leading to Kangaroo Valley was very winding and steep.
-We thought about turning back with the camper, but there was no place to turn at.
-Then finally we reached the valley and it really was worth the effort!
+From Nowra north of Jervis Bay we decided to take a detour from the Melbourne to Sydney highway.
+We wanted to see Kangaroo Valley.
+The road to Kangaroo Valley turned out to be very winding and steep, first it went up a high hill and then down the other side.
+We wanted to give up and turn back since this road was not for campervans, but there was no place to turn.
+Then we finally came down to the valley and Kangaroo Valley really was worth the trouble!

-There was a nice village with old houses and Australia’s oldest suspension bridge above the steep gorge of Kangaroo River!
+There was a nice old village with historic houses and Kangaroo Valley also has Australia’s oldest suspension bridge across the gorge of Kangaroo River.

 Kiama was our next destination, returning from Kangaroo Valley.
-The town is two hours south from Sydney and very pretty so we decided to stay the night there.
-We knew the place after having been there before.
+The town is two hours south from Sydney and since Kiama is in such a pretty place we decided to stay the night on the nearby campsite.

-Kiama is a small town, or a village, in a picturesque setting between rolling green hills and the ocean.
-There are excellent walking paths along the coast and many sandy beaches.
+Kiama is a place where I’d like to stay a week, not just one night.
+The small town, or is it just a village is in a very picturesque setting between rolling green hills and the ocean.
+You can walk along the excellent walking paths along the cliffs on the shore and in between there are many sandy beaches.